 - Replacing liners.
 Many antique frames come with a separate liner as a second or third component in a stacked frame.
 Liners typically have a smooth gilded surface which may be too damaged to bring back to life.
 Many times we are able to find a replacement from our own inventory.
 If not, we have sources for acquiring and fitting new liners.

-In our seventeen years of business, we have been privileged to bring hundreds of uniquely charming vintage frames back to live a second life on the walls of our customers’ homes and offices.
+In our twenty three years of business, we have been privileged to bring hundreds of uniquely charming vintage frames back to live a second life on the walls of our customers’ homes and offices.